-The server_commands.txt file contains the details about the commands for services that you are deploying on your host (see Chapter 12).
+The server_commands.txt file contains the details about the commands for services that you are deploying on your host (see "Configuring Artix for BMC Patrol").
 To execute commands in this file, perform the following steps:

 - 1. Right click on an instance in the BMC Patrol Console Main Map. - 2.
-Select Knowledge Module Commands | IONA | Commands. - 3.
-Select one of the following commands:

-Start Starts a server.
-Stop Stops a server.

-Restart Executes a stop followed by a start.
+Select Knowledge Module Commands Artix Commands. - 3.
+Select one of the following commands: - Start Starts a server. - Stop Stops a server. - Restart Executes a stop followed by a start.